A meal without rice is no meal.

 Honestly, the whole hullabaloo about the perfect rice variety goes right above my head.
 Brown rice is brown rice, and white is white.
 Is brown rice better than white rice?
 Most today endorse brown rice.
 But if I don’t like the taste of it?

 How different is brown rice from its white counterpart?
 To ease your mind and the process, I’ve noted down the difference in points.
-Scroll down!
+Scroll down to know in detail about brown rice vs white rice!

 |Sl.
 No.||Brown Rice||White Rice|